ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   both plaintext and JSON text in the EXTRA-TEXT field.

-* The DNS response MUST also contain an extended error code of "Censored", "Blocked" or "Filtered" {{!RFC8914}}, otherwise the EXTRA-TEXT field is discarded.
+* The DNS response MUST also contain an extended error code of "Blocked by upstream server", "Blocked" or "Filtered" {{!RFC8914}}, otherwise the EXTRA-TEXT field is discarded.

 * If either of the mandatory JSON names "c" and "j" are missing or have empty values in the EXTRA-TEXT field, the entire JSON is discarded.

-* The "c", "j", and "o" fields MUST be ignored by the client with the extended error code "Censored".

 * If a DNS client has enabled opportunistic privacy profile (Section 5 of {{!RFC8310}}) for DoT, the DNS client will either fallback to an